izaqtor-ctrl/sq-Ethical7-screener/TERMS_OF_SERVICE.md

 ## 3. Not a Religious or Scholarly Authority

-The App is not affiliated with, endorsed by, or operated under the supervision of AAOIFI, the Dow Jones Islamic Market Index, S&P Global, FTSE Russell, Zoya, Musaffa, Islamicly, Wahed Invest, SP Funds, or any Islamic scholarly body, Shariah supervisory board, or religious authority.
-Screening results reflect a rules-based algorithmic interpretation of publicly available methodology documents only.
+The App is not affiliated with, endorsed by, or operated under the supervision of AAOIFI, S&P Global, FTSE Russell, or any Islamic scholarly body, Shariah supervisory board, or religious authority.
+Screening criteria are derived solely from publicly available AAOIFI, FTSE Yasaar, and S&P Shariah methodology documents.
+Screening results reflect a rules-based algorithmic interpretation of those documents only.

 The question of whether a particular investment is permissible (halal) or impermissible (haram) under Islamic law is a personal matter that requires consultation with a qualified Islamic finance scholar. **Always seek a qualified scholar's guidance before acting on any screening result.**